Is the US bond market forecasting a recession?

 Is the U.S. economy headed for a recession?
 One economic indicator may be pointing in that direction.

-The spread between the 3- and 5-year notes is not the most closely watched gap – the spread between the 2 and 10 is more closely followed.
-That, too, is also flattening.
-A flattening yield curve generally indicates weak economic growth compared to a steep curve, which indicates strong growth.
+The spread between the 3-month and 10-year notes is a closely watched gap, though the spread between the 2- and 10-year note yields is also closely followed.
+That, too, is also narrowing.

 The unemployment rate sits at 3.6 percent, a 40 year low, while the economy grew at a rate of 2.9 percent in 2018 – the fastest pace since 2015.
 Growth for the first-quarter of 2019, meanwhile, was revised modestly down to 3.1 percent on Thursday by the Commerce Department.